CollaboraOnline/CollaboraOnline.github.io/content/post/faq.md

 ### What about translators work ?

-Great point! many translators have made a wonderful contribution.
+Great point!
+Many translators have made important contributions.
 While Online represents only one hundredth of the strings that LibreOffice has, it re-uses many translations from the core too.
 We try to extract translators names to [credit their hard work]({{< relref "translate.md#Credits" >}}), which is much